FASB (Financial Accounting Standards Board)

 How the FASB Sets Standards

-The FASB follows a rigorous "due process" to ensure that new standards are necessary and that the views of all stakeholders are considered.
-This process is transparent and open to public observation.
-1. **Agenda Consultation:** The Board identifies financial reporting issues based on requests from investors, the SEC, or other stakeholders.
-2. **Research and Deliberation:** The technical staff conducts research, and the Board deliberates on the issues at public meetings.
-3. **Exposure Draft:** If the Board decides to change a standard, it issues a proposed Accounting Standards Update (ASU), known as an Exposure Draft, for public comment.
-4. **Public Comment:** The Board solicits feedback through comment letters, public roundtables, and meetings with preparers and users of financial statements.
-5. **Redeliberation:** The Board analyzes the feedback and may revise its proposal.
-6. **Final Standard:** If the Board votes to approve the changes, it issues a final ASU, which amends the Accounting Standards Codification (ASC).
+The FASB follows a rigorous and transparent "due process" to ensure that new standards are necessary, technically sound, and that the views of all stakeholders—from multibillion-dollar corporations to individual retail investors—are considered.
+This process is designed to build consensus and ensure that the final rules are practical to implement.
+1. Agenda Consultation: The Board identifies financial reporting issues based on requests from investors, the SEC, or other stakeholders.
+They prioritize projects based on the significance of the issue and the potential for improving financial reporting.
+2. Research and Deliberation: The technical staff conducts extensive research into the economic reality of the issue.
+The Board then deliberates on these findings at public meetings, which are often broadcast online for transparency.
+3. Exposure Draft: If the Board decides to change a standard, it issues a proposed Accounting Standards Update (ASU), known as an Exposure Draft.
+This document explains the Board's reasoning and the specific changes proposed to the existing GAAP rules.
+4. Public Comment Period: The Board actively solicits feedback through comment letters, public roundtables, and meetings with preparers and users of financial statements.
+This period typically lasts for several months to allow for thorough review.
+5. Redeliberation: The Board analyzes all feedback received.
+It is not uncommon for the Board to significantly revise its initial proposal based on valid concerns raised by the public during the comment period.
+6. Final Standard: If a majority of the seven Board members vote to approve the changes, the FASB issues a final ASU.
+This update formally amends the Accounting Standards Codification (ASC) and sets the effective date for when companies must begin following the new rules.

 The FASB Accounting Standards Codification (ASC)

 In 2009, the FASB launched the Accounting Standards Codification (ASC), which became the single source of authoritative nongovernmental U.S. GAAP.
-Before this, GAAP was a confusing patchwork of thousands of pronouncements from various bodies (FASB Statements, APB Opinions, AICPA SOPs).
+Before this milestone, GAAP was a confusing patchwork of thousands of pronouncements from various bodies, including FASB Statements, APB Opinions, and AICPA Statements of Position.
+This "accounting soup" made it difficult for professionals to be certain they were following all relevant rules.
 The ASC reorganized all this literature into a single, searchable, topic-based code.
-For example, all rules related to revenue are now found in **Topic 606**.
-All rules related to leases are in **Topic 842**.
+For example, all rules related to revenue are now found in Topic 606.
+All rules related to leases are in Topic 842.
 This structure makes it much easier for accountants and auditors to research specific issues.
 The Codification is updated through Accounting Standards Updates (ASUs), which are not authoritative in themselves but serve to amend the Codification.
+By providing a single point of truth, the ASC has significantly reduced the time and cost associated with financial reporting research while improving the consistency of application across different industries.

 Important Considerations for Investors

-Investors should be aware that FASB standards are constantly evolving.
-A change in accounting rules can significantly alter a company's reported financial results without any change in its underlying business. **Complexity:** As business transactions become more complex (e.g., derivatives, crypto assets, software licensing), accounting rules must become more detailed.
-This can make financial statements harder for the average investor to understand. **Implementation Costs:** When FASB issues a major new standard (like the recent lease accounting rules), companies must spend millions of dollars on new systems and consultants to comply.
-This can temporarily depress earnings. **Non-GAAP Measures:** Because GAAP rules are strict, many companies report "Non-GAAP" or "Adjusted" earnings that exclude certain costs (like stock-based compensation).
-Investors must scrutinize these adjustments carefully, as they are not regulated by the FASB.
+Investors should be aware that FASB standards are constantly evolving to keep pace with a changing economy.
+A change in accounting rules can significantly alter a company's reported financial results—such as earnings per share or debt levels—without any change in its underlying business operations.
+Complexity and Detail: As business transactions become more complex, involving things like derivatives, crypto assets, and complex software licensing, accounting rules must become more detailed.
+This can make financial statements harder for the average investor to interpret, often requiring deep dives into the footnotes to understand the true economic picture.
+Implementation Costs and Earnings Volatility: When the FASB issues a major new standard, such as the recent rules on lease accounting or credit losses, companies must spend millions of dollars on new software systems, internal controls, and consultants to comply.
+These one-time costs can temporarily depress earnings.
+Furthermore, some standards increase volatility in reported profits, even if the company's cash flow remains stable.
+Non-GAAP Measures and Transparency: Because GAAP rules can be strict and sometimes counterintuitive, many companies report "Non-GAAP" or "Adjusted" earnings that exclude certain costs like stock-based compensation or restructuring charges.
+While these measures can provide useful insight, investors must scrutinize them carefully.
+These adjustments are not regulated by the FASB, and companies often have significant leeway in how they calculate them to present their performance in the most favorable light.

 Real-World Example: The Lease Standard (ASC 842)

-A major change driven by FASB was the update to lease accounting.
+A major change driven by FASB was the update to lease accounting, which addressed one of the biggest "off-balance sheet" loopholes in financial reporting history.

 FASB vs. IASB